|Volvo B10TL (Volgren CR222LD)|

 55 upper deck seating, 28 lower deck seating and 48 standing

-Unlike SBS9888Y, these buses were not equipped with Electronic Display Signs (EDS) when newly-delivered, relying on the traditional plastic destination plate instead.
+Unlike SBS9888Y, these buses were not equipped with Electronic Display Signs (EDS) when newly-delivered (except SBS9810X), relying on the traditional plastic destination plate instead.
 SBS had opted for the Voith DIWA 863.3 transmission for all units, but some would later be re-fitted with the ZF 4HP 590.

 The Volvo B10TL has a licensed capacity of 125 passengers, with 55 upper deck seating, 28 lower deck seating, and 42 standing passengers.
-Despite the low-floor design, wheelchair ramps were never installed, unlike the other Volvo B10TLs in Hong Kong.
+Despite the low-floor design, wheelchair ramps were never retrofitted to these buses despite a push for wheelchair-accessible buses in Singapore.

 Seven of the Volvo B10TLs had their original Voith DIWA 863.3 gearbox replaced with the four-speed ZF Ecomat 4HP 590 transmission.
 They were SBS9805L, SBS9806J, SBS9812R, SBS9817C, SBS9825D, SBS9827Z & SBS9834C.
 SBS9812R has since reverted to the Voith DIWA 863.3, leaving a current six units with the ZF Ecomat transmission.